Kagee/webshop-order-scraper/README.md

 Scrapes order list, item info and details to JSON, and saves a PDF copy of the Aliexpress item snapshot.

+Aliexpress has a really annoying CAPTCHA that failes even if you do it manually, as long as the browser is automated.

+Because of this you either have to use your normal Firefox profile (and not be able to use Firefox while scraping Aliexpress), or creating a new profile.

+Set `WS_FF_PROFILE_PATH` to the filesystem path of the Firefox profile you want to use.

+Whatever profile you choose, you must log in to Aliexpress manually using the profile before each scrape.

 Try not to resize or move the autmomated browser window while scraping.
 You will be prompted if you need to interract, i.e. accept a CAPTCHA.
 If you happen to watch and see that a page is "stuck" and not loading, you can *try* a quick F5.